Ulyanovsk Vostochny Airport

-Ulyanovsk Vostochny Airport (sometimes referred to as Ul'yanovsk or Ulyanovsk Northeast) (IATA: ULY, ICAO: UWLW) is an airport in Russia located 28 km northeast of Ulyanovsk in Russia.
+Ulyanovsk Vostochny Airport (sometimes referred to as Ul'yanovsk or Ulyanovsk Northeast) (IATA: ULY, ICAO: UWLW) is an airport in Russia located 28 km northeast of Ulyanovsk.
 Its runway is tied with Shigatse Peace Airport in China as the longest public use runway in the world with a length of 5,000 m.
 The runway is also the widest, with a total width of about 105 m.
 The airport also features a very long taxiway that connects to the local Aviastar plant.
 This airport is mainly a cargo airport.
 It was founded in 1983 as a test site for the neighbouring Aviastar plant.
 It is a base for Volga-Dnepr Airlines.
 Also located here is Aviastar-SP, the manufacturer of the Antonov An-124 and Tupolev Tu-204.

+From 1995-98 the 235th Independent Military Transport Aviation Regiment was located on the field with Ilyushin Il-76 and Antonov An-22 aircraft.

 In March 2012, Russian foreign minister Sergei Lavrov offered Ulyanovsk Vostochny Airport for NATO use as a hub for non-lethal cargo and for ferrying personnel.